shukari/ADV_Medical/@adv_aceCPR/ReadMe.md

 * In the original mod, the patient would gain a heart rate of 40bpm from the defibrillator.
 In this version, the patient's heart rate will jump to 120-140bpm instead.
 * The check pulse action override provided by this mod is not active.
 This may change in the future.
+* The `adv_aceCPR_onlyDoctors` setting can now restrict AED usage to any ace medic class.
+This can be adjusted in the CBA settings.
+Title and description for this setting lack translations.

 ## For mission builders:

 You can set the probabilities for successful resuscitation individually depending on the value for ace_medical_medicClass a